SpaceVim/SpaceVim/docs/_posts/2017-02-11-use-vim-as-a-java-ide.md

 This tutorial is not intended to teach you Java itself.

 If you have any problems,
-feel free to join the [SpaceVim gitter chatting room](https://gitter.im/SpaceVim/SpaceVim) for general discussion.
+feel free to join the [SpaceVim matrix room](https://chat.mozilla.org/#/room/#spacevim:matrix.org) for general discussion.

 ### Enable language layer

-`lang#java` layer is not loaded by default in SpaceVim, to use SpaceVim for java, you need to enable this layer in SpaceVim configuration file.
+By default, the `lang#java` layer is not loaded in SpaceVim.
+To use SpaceVim for java, you need to enable this layer in SpaceVim configuration file.
 Press `SPC f v d` to open SpaceVim configuration file, and add following section: